zd1/telseq/README.md

 One easy way to install a new GCC is to use homebrew,

 ```
+# install homebrew if you don't have it
 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

+# install GCC
 brew install gcc
 ```

 ###Compile
 Go to the src directory and run autogen.sh from the src directory to generate the configure file